-THE HISTORICAL TRUTH OF EXO 1–18:
+THE HISTORICAL TRUTH OF EXO 1–18: a fundamental methodological criterion

-Let us call the two following types of literary classes as “historical classes”:
+Let us name the two following types of literary genres as “historical genres”:

-- the historical report,
+The historical report,

-- the historical novel (i.e. either a fiction ⁄ tale imitating historical relation, or an intentionally written mendacious history).
+The historical novel (i.e., either a fiction/tale imitating historical relation or an intentionally written mendacious history).

 Let us note:

 It is worth recalling what Pope Benedict XV wrote in 1920, in the Encyclical Spiritus Paraclitus: “history (…) must square with the facts, since history is the written account of events as they actually occurred” (No. 22).

 Then the Pope notes that the Bible does not contain “pseudo-historical narratives” or “such kinds of literature [which] cannot be reconciled with the entire and perfect truth of God’s word” (No. 26)

-, Rome, 15 September, 1920.
+Pope Benedict XV, Encyclical Spiritus Paraclitus, Rome, 15 September, 1920.
 The online editions are for example: